ory/docs/docs/hydra/advanced.md

 ```

 Be aware that only access tokens are formatted as JSON Web Tokens.
 Refresh
-tokens are not impacted by this strategy.
+tokens aren't impacted by this strategy.
 By performing OAuth 2.0 Token
 Introspection you can check if the token is still valid.
 If a token is revoked
 or otherwise blacklisted, the OAuth 2.0 Token Introspection will return
 `{ "active": false }`.
-This is useful when you do not want to rely only on the
+This is useful when you don't want to rely only on the
 token's expiry.

 #### JSON Web Token Validation

 You can validate JSON Web Tokens issued by Ory Hydra by pointing your `jwt`
-library (e.g. [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa)) to
+library (for example [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa)) to
 `http://ory-hydra-public-api/.well-known/jwks.json`.
 All necessary keys are
 available there.